rudradcruze/hunt/README.md

 # hunt
-This projects is a simple website with multiple awesome beautiful section
+This projects is a simple website with multiple awesome beautiful section.

 # Technologies
 * <a href="https://en.wikipedia.org/wiki/HTML">HTML</a>